 This fantastic drink was invented by Tom Jago, an English liquor executive at W&A Gilbey, in 1971 and reached the market in 1794.
 Not long after then, it became a hit and has been considered one of the most loved drinks in the world.

 If you aren’t familiar with this cream liqueur, you might wonder whether Baileys Irish Cream will spoil.
 Although its shelf life is not extremely long, I believe that you’ll use up a bottle before the drink has a chance to go bad.

 Let’s take a look at some exciting facts about Baileys.

-Do you remember the beef and Guinness stew I have introduced before?
+Do you remember the beef and Guinness stew I introduced before?
 Now let’s learn about Guinness alone.
-It was created by Arthur Guinnes who worked at St. James’s Gate Brewery, one of the most famous brands for alcohol.
+It was created by Arthur Guinness, who worked at St. James’s Gate Brewery, one of the most famous alcohol brands.

 Ireland Is A Dreamland When It Comes To Food

 Have you decided which foods to try when coming to Ireland?
-I guess that can be a challenging task since there are too many great options.
-But you don’t have to worry that you would not be able to try all of them.
+I guess that can be challenging since there are too many great options.
+But you don’t have to worry that you won’t be able to try all of them.
 There are more chances ahead.

 I hope that you will have a great vacation in Ireland.
-Before you leave, don’t forget to give this article so that it can reach more people.
-If you know any delicious Irish food that has not been listed, kindly let me know in the comment section below so this article can be more completed.
+Before you leave, don’t forget to share this article so that it can reach more people.
+If you know any delicious Irish food not on the list, kindly let me know in the comment section below so this article can be more complete.